What Does FFO Mean: A Simple Guide for REIT Investors

 Ignoring recurring maintenance CapEx leads to overstated AFFO and unrealistic dividend expectations.

-Case Study: Prologis: Scaling FFO Through Operational Discipline
+Case Study: Prologis — Scaling FFO Through Operational Discipline

-Despite fluctuating interest rates and supply chain shifts, the company maintained stable rental income and leveraged scale to expand margins.
+Current State and Outlook: Prologis (NYSE: PLD), a global leader in industrial logistics real estate, shows how disciplined portfolio management drives FFO growth.
+Despite fluctuating interest rates and supply chain shifts, the company maintained stable rental income and used scale to expand margins.
 Analysts now view Prologis as a benchmark for transparent and sustainable FFO reporting.

 Implementation Strategy

-Phase 1: Strengthening Core Operations (2021–2022)
+Phase 1: Strengthening Core Operations (2021 to 2022)

 Prologis focused on optimizing its logistics assets across urban hubs, securing long-term leases with reliable tenants.
 High occupancy (above 97%) and rent escalations supported double-digit cash flow growth.